letsgamedev/Suffragium/game/menu/README.md

 # Information for Contributers

 ## GameManager
-The Gamemanager keeps track of all minigames and starts/stops them when needed.
+The GameManager keeps track of all minigames and starts/stops them when needed.
 It also has a rudimentary game selection menu that uses the Gamedisplays.

 ## GameDisplay